 I currently use three late-model zooms: wide (16-35mm), normal (35-85mm), tele (80-400), breaking with the conventional notion that only one or at most two zooms are necessary.
 The normal zoom is weaker at its wide end; the wide zoom covers these focal lengths with better results.

 The normal zoom is my portrait close-up lens.
 The tele zoom is my bird/wildlife closeup lens, and my flower/insect closeup lens when the Canon 500D closeup adapter is mounted on the front.
 I went through Shaw’s Landscape Photography and did a rough count of which focal lengths he used for his example photographs: ultrawide (1), wide (45), normal (49), tele (42).

 It appears my three zoom lenses should handle virtually all of my photographic needs.
 Landscape photos will use these lenses about equally.
 Portraits and other closeups will use the tele lenses almost exclusively.
-I currently still own the Nikon DX 12-24mm ultrawide, but like Shaw, I seldom find a use for such a short focal length.
+I used to own the Nikon DX 12-24mm ultrawide, but like Shaw, I seldom found a use for such a short focal length.
 Our daughter, who operates a real estate marketing business, now uses it for some interior shots.